raspberrypilearning/share-your-world/en/step_1.md

 Create an interactive website that invites a user to experience something they cannot otherwise.
 Use your HTML, CSS and Javascript skills to welcome someone into a part of your world!
 Share your culture, interests, hobbies or expertise with the world.
 It is what the world wide web was designed for!

 Your website should:
-+ Include more than one page and a navigation bar
++ Include more than one page and use a navigation bar
 + Use a grid or flex layout
 + Use JavaScript to update a page element
 + Include alt-text for images